-About Dryer Capacity and Size
+More Info on Dryer Capacity and Size

-The larger the overall dimensions of the dryer, the larger its capacity.
 Taking measurements of the area you’re going to install the dryer is your first task.
 Keep in mind the pipes and hoses as well.
 Generally, the standard exhaust vent is 4 inches in diameter.
 Don’t forget to leave room for the door to open and close!